o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 The source files can be stored directly in the *.github.io repository and GitHub can build the Jekyll files and deploy the resulting static pages.
 The problem is that [GitHub will not build custom Jekyll plugins](http://jekyllrb.com/docs/plugins/), which O'Botics uses.
-Thus, the use of the two separate repositories is necessary.
+Thus, the use of the two separate repositories are necessary.
 The site is generated locally and pushed directly to the *.github.io repository.

 Jekyll is used to create the static pages from HTML and [Markdown](http://en.wikipedia.org/wiki/Markdown) files.
+This allows to easily create new pages while maintain the similar formatting and style from the rest of the website.
 For example, to create this tutorial page I had to:

 1. Create a new markdown text file (`*.md`) in the post directory of the website folder (`.../website/_posts`)